 |Bagel with cream cheese||Oatmeal or high fiber cereal with nuts|

 |Cheese and crackers||Trail mix (nuts and raisins)|

-Cholesterol is an important type of fat in the body used to make hormones and Vitamin D and to help with digestion.
-If you have too much cholesterol in your body (high total cholesterol or high LDL cholesterol), adjusting eating habits can be one way to lower your cholesterol and improve your heart health.
+Cholesterol is an important type of fat in the body used to make hormones and vitamin D, and also helps with digestion.
+If you have too much cholesterol in your body (high total cholesterol and high LDL cholesterol), adjusting eating habits can be one way to lower your cholesterol and improve your heart health.